mohamadghayada04/sorting-benchmark/README.md

-# Sorting Algorithms Benchmark (Java)
+# Sorting Algorithms Benchmark

-## 📌 Overview
+## 📌 Repository Purpose
-This project presents an experimental comparison of multiple sorting algorithms implemented in Java.
+This repository contains an experimental study of multiple sorting algorithms, focusing on their performance under different input conditions.

-The goal is to analyze when simple algorithms (like Insertion Sort) outperform more advanced ones (like Quick Sort or Merge Sort), especially on small or structured datasets.
+The goal is to analyze when simple algorithms can outperform more advanced ones and how performance changes with input size.

 ---

+## 👤 Author
+Mohammad Gayada
+West University of Timișoara

+---

 ## ⚙️ Algorithms Implemented

-### Comparison-based:
 - Bubble Sort
 - Insertion Sort
 - Selection Sort